Safety Tips for Taking Psychiatric Medication

 All prescription medications can negatively react with other substances.
 Your prescribing medical provider and pharmacist should check for any interactions between your prescriptions.
 However, your new medication may also react with over-the-counter substances.

 Most psychiatric medications have negative interactions with alcohol.
 If you take one of these medications, it’s important to abstain from alcohol–even just one drink.
 Depending on the medication, alcohol may decrease its efficacy or cause serious health concerns.

 Some medications have more surprising cross-reactions.
 For example, patients should not eat grapefruit while taking certain medications.
 No matter what type of prescription you have, it’s vital to read all instructions that come with the medication.

 Do you have children in the home or live with anyone who should not have access to psychiatric medication?
 If so, take an extra moment to consider where you will keep your prescription.
 It’s best to keep it behind a lock or out-of-reach of children.
 While this may seem overly cautious, this extra step can keep your family safe.

 Sometimes you and your doctor decide it would be best to change your dosage or medication.
 This process requires a new prescription.
 So, what should you do with any leftover pills?
 To protect the environment, avoid throwing these away in the garbage or flushing them down the toilet.

 Furthermore, if your medication is a controlled substance, it’s particularly important to keep it from falling into the wrong hands.
 Instead of tossing it out, take it back to the pharmacy.
 Some pharmacies have medication return boxes through which you can return medicine with no questions asked.
 In other cases, you can simply tell the pharmacist that you no longer take the prescription.

-If you have any questions about your medication management, feel free to reach out to Florida Behavioral Health.
+If you have any questions about your medication management, feel free to reach out to LifeStance Health.